JuliaLang/www.julialang.org/downloads/index.md

 All Julia binary releases are cryptographically secured using the traditional methods on each platform. macOS and Windows releases are codesigned with certificates that are verified by the operating system during installation.
 Linux and source tarballs are signed with GPG using [this key](/assets/juliareleases.asc).

----

 ### JSON release feed

 The info above is also available as a [JSON file](https://julialang-s3.julialang.org/bin/versions.json) ([schema](https://julialang-s3.julialang.org/bin/versions-schema.json)).
 It may take up to two hours after the release of a new version for it to be included in the JSON file.

----
+### IP address retention policy
 <!--
 IF YOU'RE THINKING ABOUT REMOVING THIS NOTE, DON'T. ACCORDING TO OUR LAWYERS, THIS NEEDS TO BE HERE TO COMPLY WITH THE GDPR.
 YES, IT'S STUPID.
 I DON'T MAKE THE RULES.
 -->

-**Note:** Julia comes with a built-in package manager which downloads and installs packages from the Internet.
+Julia comes with a built-in package manager which downloads and installs packages from the Internet.
 In doing so, it necessarily reveals your public [IP address](https://en.wikipedia.org/wiki/IP_address) to any server you connect to, and service providers may log your IP address.
 In Julia versions 1.5 and higher, by default the package manager connects to <https://pkg.julialang.org>, a free public service operated by the Julia project to serve open source package resources to Julia users.
 This service retains IP address logs for up to 31 days.

+### Official domains

+The following domains are official and used by open source Julia infrastructure for serving content and resources:

+- `julialang.org` and all subdomains
+- `julialang.net` and all subdomains

+If you are using Julia behind a firewall that blocks access to these, you may have trouble downloading and installing Julia packages.
+If this is the case, please ask your sysadmin to add these domains to the firewall allow list.
+Traffic can be limited to HTTPS (TCP port 443).